mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/tutorials/inter-contract-calls/inter-contract-calls.md

 ## Contract factories

 So far, we have covered only one type of operation – transaction.
 But we can _originate_ contracts from LIGO a well!
-There is a special instruction `Tezos.create_contract`.
+There is a special instruction `Mavryk.create_contract`.
 It accepts four arguments:
 1. Contract code.
 Note that the code must be an inline function that does not use any existing bindings.
 2. Optional delegate.
 3. The amount of Tez to send to the contract upon origination.